FranciscoCasado/calan-mbf/utilities/down_converters/readme.md

-Down Conversion Hardware
+# Conversion Down Hardware

-`main.cpp` programs a single MAX2851 chip to perform tests on the down_conversion board.
-Written entierly by Diego Benavente

-Future development will include routines in python for a Raspberrie 3 board.
+## Software
+`RX.py` programs a all four MAX2851 down-conversion boards.
+The script can be modified in order to change the operation frequency.
+This script must be in a Raspberry Pi board.

+## Hardware
+A 40MHz clock signal (sinusoidal) with -3dBm power is needed as a reference for the local oscillator PLL of the chip.

+Addresses on the board can be changed (not recommended) by switching the DIP-switches, where the LSB-MSB correspond to 1-8 switches, respectively.